 There are a lot of book coaches to choose from and, of course, you want to choose one you trust and whose process fits your style.
-Because I’m a professional publisher and have taught writing at the University level, I have the credentials to guide you through the process.
+Because I’m a professional publisher and have taught writing at the University level, I have the credentials to guide you through the process of getting your book published and promoted.

 But what really sets me apart is the process I’ve developed to take you from your concept to manuscript to your cover to marketing your book.
 This soup-to-nuts approach will guide you to write a book that will stand shoulder-to-shoulder with anything out there on the market.
 And that’s what you want.
 Not some slapped together book that will get lost in the crowd, but a professionally written, packaged and marketed product that will have a lasting impact on your readers.

 Some writing coaches suggest that you can write your book in ninety days, or in one month, or even in a weekend.
 That is not my approach.
-It takes a lot of thought and effort to construct a quality product, and that takes time.
+It takes a lot of thought and effort to construct a quality product and get your book published, and that takes time.

 I don’t subscribe to the write-a-book-in-a-hurry method because it wastes time, energy, and dollars, and ultimately produces a substandard product.